 Many borrowers can easily qualify for a mortgage loan, but they can't afford a large down payment.
 Below are a few straightforward ways to get together a down payment

-Tighten your belt and save.
-Be on the look-out for ways to trim your expenditures to save toward a down payment.
-You might also try enrolling in an automatic savings plan at your bank to automatically have a set amount from your paycheck moved into a savings account.
-You could look into some big expenses in your budget that you can do without, or trim, at least temporarily.
-Here are a couple of examples: you may decide to move into less expensive housing, or stay local for your family vacation.
+Reduce expenses and save.
+Turn your budget upside-down to find extra money to save for your down payment.
+You could also try enrolling in an automatic savings plan to have a portion of your payroll automatically moved into savings.
+You would be wise to look into some big expenses in your spending history that you can give up, or reduce, at least temporarily.
+Here are a couple of examples: you might decide to move into less expensive housing, or stay local for your vacation.